Verus Capital Partners LLC Raises Holdings in Mastercard Incorporated (NYSE:MA)

 Several other large investors have also recently made changes to their positions in the company.
 GeoWealth Management LLC acquired a new position in Mastercard during the second quarter worth $26,000.
 Hibernia Wealth Partners LLC acquired a new position in Mastercard during the third quarter worth $27,000.
 Strategic Investment Solutions Inc. IL acquired a new position in Mastercard during the first quarter worth $25,000.
 Bollard Group LLC acquired a new position in Mastercard during the second quarter worth $29,000.
 Finally, Mascoma Wealth Management LLC acquired a new position in Mastercard during the third quarter worth $38,000.
 74.94% of the stock is currently owned by hedge funds and other institutional investors.

-A number of equities analysts have weighed in on MA shares.
+Several equities analysts have recently commented on MA shares.
+KeyCorp upped their price target on Mastercard from $430.00 to $475.00 and gave the company an “overweight” rating in a research note on Monday, January 8th.
+Oppenheimer raised Mastercard from a “market perform” rating to an “outperform” rating and set a $510.00 price target on the stock in a research note on Thursday, January 11th.
+Morgan Stanley decreased their price target on Mastercard from $443.00 to $439.00 and set an “overweight” rating on the stock in a research note on Friday, October 27th.
 Monness Crespi & Hardt started coverage on Mastercard in a research note on Wednesday, December 20th.
-They set a “neutral” rating on the stock.
-Morgan Stanley lowered their price objective on Mastercard from $443.00 to $439.00 and set an “overweight” rating on the stock in a research note on Friday, October 27th.
-Jefferies Financial Group upped their price target on Mastercard from $425.00 to $480.00 and gave the company a “buy” rating in a research note on Tuesday, December 12th.
-Seaport Res Ptn reaffirmed a “buy” rating on shares of Mastercard in a research note on Thursday, October 12th.
-Finally, Oppenheimer raised Mastercard from a “market perform” rating to an “outperform” rating and set a $510.00 price target on the stock in a research note on Thursday, January 11th.
-Two equities research analysts have rated the stock with a hold rating, twenty have given a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $459.90.
+They issued a “neutral” rating on the stock.
+Finally, Raymond James decreased their price target on Mastercard from $453.00 to $452.00 and set an “outperform” rating on the stock in a research note on Friday, October 27th.
+Two equities research analysts have rated the stock with a hold rating, twenty have given a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of $459.90.

 Mastercard Price Performance